stephband/bolt/README.md

 ### .index

-.index resets the default styles of a list such as a <ul>, <ol> or <dl>, enabling there use for things like lists of buttons, lists of thumbnails.
+.index resets the default styles of a list such as a &lt;ul&gt;, &lt;ol&gt; or &lt;dl&gt;, enabling there use for things like lists of buttons, lists of thumbnails.

-<li>s inside of lists are considered as part of their parents containers, so they are always styled with a child selector that associates them to the index:
+&lt;li&gt;s inside of lists are considered as part of their parents containers, so they are always styled with a child selector that associates them to the index:

 .buttons_index > li {
 	margin-bottom: 0.4em;